-We offer four certificate programs designed to provide the most essential core competencies in each area.
+We offer four certificate programs designed to provide the essential core competencies in each area.

 Students majoring in Recreation Administration may benefit from a certificate program that compliments their own option.
 Also, this allows majors in fields other than Recreation Administration to learn useful career skills that will compliment their own major.